GNavneethGithub/Predicting-Future-Sales/Docs/ReadMe.md

 2. SKlearn Linear Regression and ElasticNet
 3. Shallow Random Forest, fine-tuned with 5 folds (from 29 to 33)

-This work is highly inspired and follow from "https://github.com/storieswithsiva"
+This work is highly inspired from the work of Siva ("https://github.com/storieswithsiva")